 - Burndown graph: It is a graphical representation of the remaining tasks to reach the final product and can be used to track the progress of the development of the product in one view.

 - Product increments: The sum of total works completed in a sprint and the results in the previous sprints.
 It can be too used as a product progress trackable tool.

 Q6.
 Who is a Scrum master?

 Answer: A scrum master is a project manager or facilitator who governs and flows the philosophy of Scrum in the team.
 The master is responsible for planning a sprint with the product owner, proper sprint processing, scrum meetings, and reporting to the product owner with the backlogs and achievements of the team.

-7. Explain the work that goes in a sprint.
+Q7.
+Explain the work that goes into a sprint.